rolandtritsch/scala.g8/README.md

 To use this/generate a project ...

 * you install g8 (with `brew install giter8`)
+* you create a repo on github (with a README in it) and clone it with `git clone ...`
-* you run `g8 rolandtritsch/scala.g8`
+* you cd into the repo/project directory and run `g8 rolandtritsch/scala.g8`
-* you then follow the instructions in the `README` of the generated project
+* you then follow the instructions in the `README.md` of the generated project

 To develop/test this ...